tattali/FullCalendarBundle/doc/doctrine-crud.md

 php bin/console make:crud
 ```

-Create a action and a template in the controller to display the calendar
+Create an action and a template in the controller to display the calendar
 ```php
 <?php